J.D., The Ohio State University

 B.A.
 Indiana University

-Prior to beginning his term as Interim Dean on July 1, 2019, David Groshoff was a tenured Professor of Business & Law at AJU, joining the faculty in 2015 and teaching both in the graduate business school’s MBA program and serving as the undergraduate business department Chair.
+Prior to beginning his term as Dean on July 1, 2020, David Groshoff was a tenured Professor of Business & Law at AJU, joining the faculty in 2015 and teaching both in the graduate business school’s MBA program and serving as the undergraduate business department Chair.

 Dean Groshoff also served as an Associate Professor of Law & Director of the Business Law Center at the Western State College of Law in Orange County from 2010-2014, where the school’s graduating class of 2014 voted him its “Professor of the Year.”
 He began his full-time academic career as an Assistant Professor of Finance at the Providence College School of Business in Providence, Rhode Island.